Sheremetyevo International Airport: Terminal E

 Terminal E opened in 2010 as a capacity expansion project, connecting terminals D and F. The terminal's construction has allowed for the development of terminals D and F, as well as the railway station, into a single south terminal complex.
 The terminals of this complex are connected by a number of pedestrian walkways with travelators, thus allowing for passengers to move freely between its constituent facilities.
-In December 2010, a new chapel dedicated to St. Nicholas opened on the second floor of Terminal E. The terminal is used for international flights, primarily by Aeroflot and its SkyTeam partners.
+In December 2010, a new chapel dedicated to St. Nicholas opened on the second floor of Terminal E. The terminal was used for international flights, primarily by Aeroflot and its SkyTeam partners.
 Terminal E has 8 jetway equipped gates.
-The V-Express Transit Hotel between security/passport check-ins provides short-term accommodations for passengers changing planes without having to present a visa for entering Russia.
+The V-Express Transit Hotel between security/passport check-ins provided short-term accommodations for passengers changing planes without having to present a visa for entering Russia.
 The hotel drew international attention in June 2013 when Edward Snowden checked into the hotel while seeking asylum.

+In March 2020, Terminal E was closed due to a decrease in passenger flow and due to COVID-19 in Russia.

 Terminal F

 Opened on 6 May 1980 for Moscow's Summer Olympics, Terminal F, previously Sheremetyevo-2, has 15 jetways and 21 remote aircraft stands.
 The terminal was designed to service 6 million passengers per year.
 Until the completion of the original Terminal C, it was the only terminal that serviced international flights.
 The design is a larger version of the one of Hannover–Langenhagen Airport by the same architects and constructed by Rüterbau, a company located in Hanover.
 All materials, except the bricks which came from Poland, and every piece of equipment, was transported from Germany to Moscow by lorry.
 A major reconstruction of the terminal and its interior space was completed by late 2009.
 For the convenience of passengers, the departures lounge and duty free zone were thoroughly modernised, whilst a number of partition walls were removed to create extra retail and lounge space.

 It was announced that terminal F will be re-constructed after the construction of terminal C is completed.

+On 30 December 2021, at 0:00 by Moscow Time, the terminal F was closed for reconstruction.

 Terminal G

 In November 2019, it was announced that a new Terminal G will also be built.
-Construction is planned to begin in 2024.
+Construction is planned to begin in 2024-2025.